Houthis: Hostage-taking

+Diversion of international aid

 The United Nations World Food Programme has accused the Houthis of diverting food aid and illegally removing food lorries from distribution areas, with rations sold on the open market or given to those not entitled to it.
 The WFP has also warned that aid could be suspended to areas of Yemen under the control of Houthi rebels due to "obstructive and uncooperative" Houthi leaders that have hampered the independent selection of beneficiaries.
 WFP spokesman Herve Verhoosel stated "The continued blocking by some within the Houthi leadership of the biometric registration ... is undermining an essential process that would allow us to independently verify that food is reaching ... people on the brink of famine".
 The WFP has warned that "unless progress is made on previous agreements we will have to implement a phased suspension of aid".
 The Norwegian Refugee Council has stated that they share the WPF frustrations and reiterate to the Houthis to allow humanitarian agencies to distribute food.

-UN-funded investigators have uncovered proof that Houthis conscripted tens of teenage girls as informants, nurses, and guards; an unusual phenomenon in a society as conservative as Yemen.
-Twelve girls suffered sexual violence, arranged marriages, and child marriages as a result of their recruitment.
-It alleged the Houthis recruited children as young as seven years old with monetary incentives.
-The report cited hundreds of accounts and took place between summer 2019 and summer 2020.